funprogrammer89/Git-FTP-Py/README.md

 Known issues:

-Not a big deal, but if you remove all files from a directory on a remote FTP directory, the folder will remain.
+Not a big deal, but if you remove all files from a folder on a remote FTP directory, the folder will remain.
 Working on a fix.
 2-26-23